AryamanTheProjectMaker/Aryaman-s-SmartBin-Porfolio/index.md

 ## Modification Ideas if I had more time:

 There are only someany modifications I could do in these 3 weeks.
 So I had some ideas of other possible modifications if I had more time. ! of them were to have a mike which would open the bin if it heard a key work like "Open bin" or even close it.
 And the second on was to use an IR remote to open the bin, remotely.
+## Challenges I Faced While Making my Modifications
+While making my modifications like the rest of my project I had some challenges.
+One of my challenges was that my buttons were not working after soldered them on to the pcb board.
+My hardware and code was correct.
+So I wonderend what was wrong.
+Later I found out the problem was becuase the ground wire from the pcb board to the Arduino was weakly soldered, thus it did not work.
+To solve this I desaudered the wire and then resoldered a new wire, much stronger.
+Another challenge I faced was that my LED was not turning on.
+I later found out this was becuase I accidentaly solder the wrong side allighend to the resistor and mixed the anode and cathode.